S'pore and South American trade bloc Mercosur conclude FTA talks

 Its stock of direct investment abroad in Mercosur countries was $1.66 billion as at the end of last year.
 This refers to an investment where a Singapore entity owns at least 10 per cent of the voting power of an overseas enterprise.

-The MCSFTA is the first trade deal between the bloc and Singapore and presents more opportunities for companies to trade and invest, said MTI.
+The MCSFTA is the first trade deal between the bloc and Singapore, said MTI.

 Trade and Industry Minister Gan Kim Yong said the dynamics of international trade have shifted significantly since the FTA's first round of negotiations in Buenos Aires, Argentina, in April 2019.